hrydgard/ppsspp-ffmpeg/PPSSPP-README.md

 Building for Android on Windows
 ===============================

+old:
   * Install a proper msys environment (don't use the one from msys-git)

   * Install: mingw32-base, mingw32-gcc, msys-base, msys-core, msys-coreutils, mingw-developer-tools

 	* Install yasm as yasm.exe in mingw/msys/1.0/bin. http://yasm.tortall.net/Download.html

 	* CD to the directory and run ./android-build.sh  (first adjust the paths within).

+new:
+  * install msys

+  * pacman --sync yasm diffutils

+  * edit NDK paths in android-arm64-v8a.sh (or whichever one you want to build)

+  * ./android-build.sh

 Building for Windows